peterhinch/micropython-nano-gui/README.md

 the RAM requirements for multiple frame buffers.
 The GUI has been tested on Pyboard 1.1, Pyboard D and on the ESP32 reference board without SPIRAM.
 Running on ESP8266 is possible but frozen bytecode must be used owing to its restricted RAM.

-As of 14th March 2021 it has been tested on the Raspberry Pi Pico.
+As of 14th March 2021 it runs on the Raspberry Pi Pico; on that target firmware must be of that date or later.
 The `color15` demo fails because the firmware lacks `uos.urandom()` but hopefully it will be fixed soon.

 It uses synchronous code but is compatible with `uasyncio`.
 Some demo programs illustrate this.
 Code is standard MicroPython, but some device drivers use the